 Afghanistan: Conflict profile

 By 1992, the Communist government had collapsed and the Peshawar Accord declared Afghanistan to be the Islamic State of Afghanistan.
 However, many groups refused to acknowledge the new government and the country soon fell into a civil war that lasted throughout the 1990s.
 Working government departments, the police, justice systems and education systems did not have time to reform after the Soviet War and much of the country descended into lawlessness.
 This led to areas being controlled by different armed factions, who in turn were supported by governments and groups in Saudi Arabia, Iran, Pakistan and the US.

-In the early 1990s in Kandahar, a militia group called the Taliban began to emerge as a political and religious force, which supposedly opposed the tyrannical rule of the local governor, and began to install greater order into the area.
+In the early 1990s in Kandahar, a militia group called the Taliban began to emerge as a political and religious force, which supposedly opposed the tyrannical rule of the local governor, and began to instil greater order in the area.
 Led by Mohammed Omar, it had the support of many Afghan refugees from Pakistan.
 The group gained increasing recognition, power, and support as it began to take control of much of southern and central Afghanistan.

 Implementation of an Islamic state